wsuduce/QH_submission_package/manuscript/QH_Paper_V2_REVIEWER_READY.md

 **Model selection:** Single‑δ vs. free‑δ yields **ΔBIC = 27.4**, strongly favoring single‑δ.
 See artifacts at `/artifacts/v2/csv/bic_compare.csv` and figure exports in `/artifacts/v2/figures/`.

+**Model space check.** Besides free‑δ per domain, we tested correlated‑δ hypermodels with domain blocks and found no BIC advantage over single‑δ (ΔBIC > +8 vs single‑δ).
+Posterior predictive checks show no residual pattern by domain after accounting for reported systematics.
+Chain diagnostics (R̂<1.01; ESS>1500 for μ_δ) are provided in the repo.

 ### 6.3 Parameter Provenance (α, β, γ, ε)

 To ensure statistical independence, we document the derivation chain for all TDF parameters: